njustesen/TRTS/rules.md

 Faster ranged units normally cannot be targeted by slower melee units but the defender can decide to use them to block, forcing the attacker to target them before higher range units.

 #### Splash Damage
-If an attack deals splash damage, assign one additional damage to up to 4 small units, 2 medium, or 1 large unit of the same type as the target.
+If an attack deals X splash damage, it deals 1 damage (with any modifiers) to X units.

 ### Dealing Damage
 When the damage of a _combat round_ have been assigned by both sides, they are dealt.
 For each unit, first subtract the armor value from the number of assigned damage points.
 If the assigned damage is greater than or equal to the unit's health points, it is killed and thus remove it from the game.
 If the assigned damage is less than the unit's health points, it survives.
 Units that don't have full health, must have tokens next to them to indicate their remaining health points.